boderg/the-bread-shed/README.md

 - [Firefox Dev Edition](https://www.mozilla.org/firefox/developer) used to take viewport screenshots.
 - [Chrome Dev Tools](https://www.google.com/chrome) used for testing the The Bread Shed site.
 - [Krita](https://krita.org/en/) used for cropping and editing the background images and screenshots.
+- [Affinity Photo](https://affinity.serif.com/) used for creating the sandwich on fork logo.

 ## Testing